Arc XP's content migration process

 ,Circulated

-.Use the Reporting API to query statuses and retrieve error messages if applicable.
+.Use the Reporting API to query status and retrieve error messages as needed.

 Migration Center JSON structure

-When sending content to Migration Center, the JSON payload should follow this structure:
+When sending content to Migration Center, the JSON payload must follow this structure:

 { "ANS": { /* ANS object */ }, "circulations": [ /* Optional: circulation data for stories */ ], "operations": [ /* Optional: scheduled operations */ ], "arcAdditionalProperties": { "story": { /* Additional instructions for stories */ }, "video": { /* Additional instructions for videos */ } } }